dojot/docs/source/installation-guide.rst

 - The following ports should be opened:
    - TCP (incoming connections): 1883 (MQTT), 8000 (web interface access)
    - TLS (incoming connections): 8883 (Secure MQTT if used)
-   - TCP (outgoing connections): 25 (if send e-mail node is used in a flow)

 Docker compose